Tereza Margarida of the Heart of Mary

-Tereza Margarida of the Heart of Mary (born Maria Luiza Rezende Marques; 24 December 1915 – 14 November 2005), was a Brazilian Discalced Carmelite nun from the interior of the state of Minas Gerais.
+Tereza Margarida of the Heart of Mary (born Maria Luiza Rezende Marques; 24 December 1915 – 14 November 2005), was a Brazilian Discalced Carmelite from the state of Minas Gerais.
 She was known as nossa mãe ("our mother") by virtue of her welcome, prayers and advice to those who sought her.
-Pope Francis recognized her heroic virtues in May 2023.
+Pope Francis recognized her heroic virtue in May 2023.
+The preparations for her beatification process began in July 2011.